littlebizzy/slickstack/README.md

 Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu machine.
 Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python, meaning a lighter and simpler approach to launching WordPress servers.

+First, setup an [ss-config](http://mirrors.slickstack.io/ss-config) file under the `/var/www/` directory (be sure to customize all relevant variables).

-Install SlickStack [SS] with a single bash command:
+Next, install SlickStack [SS] with a single bash command:

-`sudo wget mirrors.littlebizzy.com/slickstack/installer && sudo bash ss`
+`sudo wget mirrors.slickstack.io/ss-check && sudo bash ss-check && sudo bash ss-install`

 ## Structure